Denver Wrongful Death Attorney

 As a result, the right to file suit is based upon the rights the deceased individual would have had against the defendant if he or she had survived the injury event itself.
 A consequence of this is that any defenses a defendant might have raised against the decedent can also be utilized in the wrongful death case.
 This includes raising arguments related to the comparative negligence of the victim with regard to what occurred, which could potentially reduce the amount of compensation available by a degree equal to the proportion of fault borne by the victim.

-Who May File a Wrongful Death Suit in Colorado, and When?
+Who Can File a Wrongful Death Suit in Colorado?

 Colorado statute specifically delineates the parties eligible to file a wrongful death suit.
 Among them are the spouse of the decedent, lineal descendants, a designated beneficiary and, in some cases, the surviving parents of decedents who are unmarried and without children of their own.
 The timing of a wrongful death claim is dependent on the particular relationship the plaintiff had with the deceased party.